HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 Before you poke around anything that has mains power, be mindful of the fact that electricity doesn’t care if you are nice or not!
 It will injure or kill you.
 In doubt consult a professional electrician.

-This means that you should first investigate what smart sockets will match your needs.
-The wall switch will hold all the answers.
-Just turn off the power before you dig inside it.
+The first task is to understand what smart switches would meet your needs.
+The wall switch cavity will hold all the answers.
+Turn off the power before you dig inside it.

 Not all switches are created equally